Location: Sultan Basin

 Contact: Skykomish Ranger District: Mount Baker-Snoqualmie National Forest

-Opened this year, this new trail takes you deep into the Sultan River Canyon where towering old growth trees and steep slopes shade a remote section of the Sultan River.
+Opened in 2015, this new trail takes you deep into the Sultan River Canyon where towering old growth trees and steep slopes shade a remote section of the Sultan River.
 The hike starts on a gated dirt road near the entrance of the parking area.
 Walk this road through pleasant forest gradually climbing about 250 feet.

 After one mile, come to the beginning of the actual trail which is clearly signed.
 Now begin your descent into the deep dark canyon.
 Via a good grade the way switchbacks downward into the rugged canyon.
 The steep slopes here prevented past loggers from harvesting the canyon’s towering old trees.
 You’ll pass some impressive ancient giants.
 You’ll pass some nice small seasonal cascades too.